joshleecreates/my-website/content/about.md

 While my technical expertise has proven indispensable to clients over the years, they truly appreciate me for me ability to explain complex software in accessible ways.

 I have over a decade of experience leading cross-functional teams as a consultant.
 I'm currently a Developer Advocate for Open Source at Altinity (services for ClickHouse on Kubernetes).
 Before that I worked on OpenTelemetry and open-source integrations at IBM Instana (observability platform).

+My opinions on this website are my own and do not reflect the opinions of my employer or anybody else.